skylarkjs/skylark/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/skylarkjs/skylark/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+Please first search existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/skylarkjs/skylark/issues/new).

 ## license